Riccardo-Cpt/BillingApp/README.md

 ## Email_loader
 TBD: goal access gmail account throug Oauth2 autentication, intercept new files and download them in dedicated folder.
 Understand how to securely download files inside docker container.

-## PDF scanner
+## PDF processing
-Pybplumber library used to parse each page of target PDF file.
-Irrelevant pages must be recognized and ignored in this step.
+This module is designed to parse PDF files sent by the billing company.
+Since most of the data in these PDFs is stored in tables, the PyPDFPlumber library was the best choice due to its extract_tables() function, which has proven more reliable than similar functions in competing libraries (e.g., PyMuPDF).

 ## Text parser
 TBD: provided list of keywords, associate to each keyword an information extracted from text.
 Return a file in JSON format